v5.0 / 2026-04-07

 Reactor

-A ship's reactor provides all the power a ship requires, but increased demand on the reactor is measured by stress (tracked by yellow chips).
-Stress equal to the reactor's Strength (indicated by the circled value on the ship sheet) is automatically removed during the Check Reactor phase of the turn; ships roll Engineering@Rating to remove additional stress.
+A ship's reactor provides all the power a ship requires, but increased demand on the reactor is measured by Heat (tracked by yellow chips).
+Heat equal to the reactor's Coolant (indicated by the circled value on the ship sheet) is automatically removed during the Check Reactor phase of the turn; ships roll Engineering@Reactor to remove additional Heat.
 If the last damage box on the reactor is destroyed, the reactor fails, and the ship is out of the game.

 Weapons

-Weapons are used to deal damage out to opponent ships.
+Weapons are used to deal damage out to opponent ships and seekers.
 Most weapons may fire at most once per turn, and only at one target, which must be in the firing weapon's arc.
 A ship may fire at different target ships with different weapon systems, of course.
+Each weapon has a Hit Number, the value on each die rolled which indicates a hit.
 Weapons have one damage box each, and when destroyed, the weapon no longer functions.
 Weapons fire is explained below.

 Beam Weapons

 Fired at enemy ships.
-Beam weapons are rated by a list of ranges and modifications to the Gunnery roll used to fire it.
-The resulting hits (roll plus mod) are the number of damage points delivered to the target ships.
+Beam weapons are rated by a list of ranges and H for the Gunnery roll used to fire it.
+The resulting hits are the number of damage points delivered to the target ships.
 0 or fewer hits deliver no damage.

 An example beam weapon is shown below.

-When firing this weapon at a target up to 4 hexes away, it does a number of damage points equal to Gunnery@Targeting+2.
-If the target were greater than 4 hexes away but still within 9 hexes, this would be Gunnery@Targeting+1 damage points, and so on.
-Firing the weapon incurs 1 engine stress.
+When firing this weapon at a target up to 4 hexes away, it does a number of damage points equal to Gunnery@8.
+If the target were greater than 4 hexes away but still within 9 hexes, this would be Gunnery@6 damage points, and so on.
+Firing the weapon incurs 1 engine Heat.

 Fired at enemy ships.
 Pulse weapons are rated by a list of ranges and the number of hits required on the Gunnery roll in order for the shot to reach the target ship, and by a set amount of damage that a shot will deliver.